-Introduction of the RMV has led to speedy redressal of citizen complaints and also has brought down the complaint solving lead time.

-Due to success of the 4 RMVs, 8 more RMVs are now in stage of being introduced bringing the total number of RMVs to 12.
+Introduction of the RMV has led to speedy redressal of citizen complaints and has also brought down the lead time on resolving issues.
+Due to the success of the trial, 8 more vans are now being introduced, bringing the total number of RMVs in Pune to 12.

-C3: Maintenance contract:

-Apart from the typical 2 yrs O&M as the defect liability period, the same contractor was also hired for additional 5 yrs period as an extended contract with additional payment accordingly.
-Such strategy encourages contractor to use good quality material and better workmanship during construction for improved cost optimisation in the future.
+C Maintenance contract: Apart from the typical 2 year defect liability period for operations and maintenance, the same contractor is also being hired for an additional 5 year period on an extended contract with additional payment accordingly.
+Such a strategy encourages the construction contractor to use good quality material and better workmanship during construction for improved cost optimisation in the future.
 The detailed scope of work for such activities is mentioned in the maintenance manual and is also part of the tender.